The Behmor 1600 Plus Customisable Drum Coffee Roaster Review

 Roasting Time – 4.5/5

-The Behmor loses half a point here because roasting takes longer than some of the new fluid-bed roasters, but part of that is because of the larger capacity (1 pound).
+The Behmor loses half a point here because roasting takes longer than some of the new fluid-bed roasters, but part of that is because of the larger capacity (400 g).
 It can take up to about 40 minutes, from beginning to end, including cooling down the beans.

 The Behmor comes with several roasting profiles, which include time and temperature settings.
 The profiles base their time on the weight of the coffee beans you are roasting; in addition, you can increase the roasting time in increments of 15 seconds, as well as decrease the roasting time in increments of 10 seconds.
 Overall, this flexibility gives you a lot of control over the finished product – which is really what a home roaster is all about.